chetachiezikeuzor/cMenu-Plugin/README.md

 ![](https://raw.githubusercontent.com/chetachiezikeuzor/cMenu-Plugin/master/assets/cMenu.gif)

-The plugins Templater and Hotkeys for Templates are strongly recommended to use with cMenu.
+The plugins <a href="https://github.com/SilentVoid13/Templater" target="_blank">Templater</a> and <a href="https://github.com/Vinzent03/obsidian-hotkeys-for-templates" target="_blank"> Hotkeys for Templates</a> are strongly recommended to use with cMenu.
 For example: I have a template that spawns the chess opening "Alekhine's Defense."
 With Hotkeys for Templates, I can choose to add this template to Obsidian's command library.
 Now that it's in the command library, I can choose to append this command to cMenu.
 This means you can really add just about anything to cMenu now, which makes it much more powerful!

 ![](https://raw.githubusercontent.com/chetachiezikeuzor/cMenu-Plugin/master/assets/cMenu%20Hotkeys%20for%20Templates.gif)

 cMenu also has a few stylistic changes that are also customizeable.
-For those that use the plugin "Sliding Panes," you can now change cMenu's append method to "body."
+For those that use the plugin <a href="https://github.com/deathau/sliding-panes-obsidian" target="_blank">Sliding Panes</a>, you can now change cMenu's append method to "body."
 That way, cMenu will no longer append to the workspace area, but to the body of the app.
-This is a bit of a work around for the current issue with Sliding Panes but I'm actively looking into a better solution.
+This is a bit of a work around for the current issue with <a href="https://github.com/deathau/sliding-panes-obsidian" target="_blank">Sliding Panes</a> but I'm actively looking into a better solution.

 ![](https://raw.githubusercontent.com/chetachiezikeuzor/cMenu-Plugin/master/assets/cMenu%20Sliding%20Panes.gif)